lewars/ssl_report.py/README.md

 docker run -it -e DEBUG=1 ssl_report.py:1.0.0 www.google.com www.yahoo.com
 ```

 **Note:** Assuming your are using __RedHat based system__ like RHEL, Rocky Linux, or Fedora Server.
-If not please use the packing system for your system according.
+If not, please use the packaging system for your system accordingly.

 ## Questions and Answers